Setting triplets and tuplets

 Tuplets that contain mixed note values

-To create this kind of tuplet, use the same instructions as above: Create the notes, then select the first note and click the “Toggle tuplet starting at selection” icon .
-Soundslice will figure out the tuplet based on the notes you’ve entered.
+To create this kind of tuplet, use the same instructions as above: Create the notes, then select all the notes and click the “Set tuplet” icon .

 Controlling tuplet position